tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 For example, if you need to read 5 pages to answer a query, read amplification is 5.

-Note that the units are different for write amplification and read amplification.
-Write amplification measures how much more data is written than the application thought it was writing, whereas read amplification counts the number of I/O’s to perform a read.
+Note that the units of write amplification and read amplification are different.
+Write amplification measures how much more data is written than the application thought it was writing, whereas read amplification counts the number of disk reads to perform a query.

-Read-amp is defined separately for point and range queries.
+Read amplification is measured separately for point query and range queries.
 For range queries the range length matters (the number of rows to be fetched).

 Cache is a critical factor for read amplification.
 For example a B-tree in the cold-cache case, a point query requires <code>O(log<sub>B</sub>N)</code> disk reads, whereas in the warm-cache case the internal nodes of the B-tree are cached, and so a B-tree requires at most one disk read per query.